Bank and Monument together are used by more than 52 million passengers a year. Demand has risen 50% over the last 10 years.

-The Secretary of State for Transport held a public inquiry into our application in April/May 2015.
 Our TWAO application documents, Statement of case, factsheets and settlement deed procedure are on the Bank station capacity upgrade page.

 We will need to close part of the Northern line City branch in 2020 to connect new and existing sections of tunnel safely.
 Closures will be as shown below, with reduced frequencies on those sections of the City branch which remain open.

 There will be room for displaced passengers on the District/Circle lines and Elizabeth line (currently being built by Crossrail Ltd), which will be fully operational by 2019.
 In addition, Thameslink frequency will be up to 24 trains per hour between Elephant & Castle/London Bridge, Blackfriars, City Thameslink and King's Cross.

 Between them, Bank and Monument stations are served by five Underground lines as well as the DLR.

 Currently, 123,000 passengers use Bank station during the morning peak period, about 51,000 of whom are changing between lines.